rolandjansky/athena/README.md

-Athena - 21.0 Branch - Offline Reconstruction 2017
+Athena - 21.3 Branch for Simulation
 ==========================

 This branch is currently used for:
-- Tier0 processing for 2017
-- Derivations for 2017
+- MC18 Simulation Developments